asciinema/asciinema-player/README.md

 This produces:

-- `public/asciinema-player.js` - standalone player script, to be linked directly from a website
-- `public/asciinema-player.min.js` - minimized version of the above
-- `public/asciinema-player.css` - stylesheet, to be linked directly from a website or included a CSS bundle
 - `dist/index.js` - ES module, to be `import`-ed in your JS bundle
+- `dist/bundle/asciinema-player.js` - standalone player script, to be linked directly from a website
+- `dist/bundle/asciinema-player.min.js` - minimized version of the above
+- `dist/bundle/asciinema-player.css` - stylesheet, to be linked directly from a website or included in a CSS bundle

 ## Contributing